 For gynecologic surgery, trust the expert surgeons at Fertility Answers

 If you need, or think you may need, gynecologic surgery, it’s imperative to choose a clinic and surgeon you can trust.
 Fertility Answers has earned a reputation for providing leading-edge, evidence-based surgical solutions.
-May Thomassee, M.D., is a gynecologic surgeon with Fertility Answers who you can count on for excellent and compassionate care.
+You can count on the gynecologic surgeons with Fertility Answers for excellent and compassionate care.

 Our surgeons perform minimally invasive gynecologic surgery

-A Fellow of the American College of Obstetricians and Gynecologists and board certified by the American Board of Obstetrics and Gynecology, Dr. Thomassee has advanced training for performing minimally invasive surgery to address infertility, miscarriage, pelvic pain, heavy menstrual bleeding and other gynecologic concerns.
-She specializes in all types of hysteroscopy and both conventional and robotic-assisted laparoscopic surgeries.
+Our surgeons are fellows of the American College of Obstetricians and Gynecologists and board certified by the American Board of Obstetrics and Gynecology.
+Each has advanced training for performing minimally invasive surgery to address infertility, miscarriage, pelvic pain, heavy menstrual bleeding and other gynecologic concerns.
+They specialize in all types of hysteroscopy and both conventional and robotic-assisted laparoscopic surgeries.

 Fertility Answers offers comprehensive women’s health care

 We seek to provide the least invasive, most effective and comfortable treatment options to our patients.
 Minimally invasive surgery lets the gynecologic surgeon enter the abdomen through small incisions or a vaginal approach.
 This avoids the larger incisions typical in “open” abdominal surgery, resulting in less pain and accommodating a faster recovery time – often weeks faster.

 Conditions and symptoms that might benefit from a minimally invasive surgical approach include: